-Laurene Sperling is president of the Sperling Family Charitable Foundation where she directs its strategic philanthropy in several program areas including education, child and youth development, very early childhood, health care, and poverty alleviation.
-Her prior professional experience centered on investment banking and venture capital at Paine Webber Inc. and Cowen and Co.; and accounting for Ernst and Young.
-She has more than thirty years of experience with capital aggregation for corporate and non-profit organizations seeking positive growth and impact.
+Laurene Sperling is Managing Trustee of the Sperling Family Charitable Foundation where she directs its strategic philanthropy in several program areas including education, child and youth development, very early childhood, health care, and poverty alleviation.
+A former Corporate Finance professional with Paine Webber and Cowen, she has more than thirty years of experience with capital aggregation for corporate and non-profit organizations seeking positive growth and impact.

 Ms. Sperling graduated from Duke in 1978 with a degree in management science and accounting, and after two years as a CPA with Ernst and Young, she went on to Harvard Business School to receive her MBA in 1982.

 Ms. Sperling and husband Scott Sperling live in Wayland, Massachusetts.
 They have four children including Zachary Adam Sperling T`13 and Melanie Elizabeth Sperling T`14.